MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 >[!Note]
 >If you are using the old M365 admin center you can skip step 8 as the "Description" field will not exist.

-3. On the left navigation pane click **Support** and then **New Service Request**.
+3. On the left nav pane, select **Support**, and then select **New Service Request**.

      ![New service request](media/new-service-request.png)

- This will activate the **Need Help?** pane on the right-hand side of your screen.
+ This activates the **Need Help?** pane on the right-hand side of your screen.

 4. In the **Briefly describe your issue** area, enter "SharePoint Migration Throttling with 503".</br>

      ![need help](media/need-help.png)

-5. Click **Contact Support**.
+5. Select **Contact Support**.
-6. Under **Description** enter "SharePoint Migration Throttling with 503".
+6. Under **Description**, enter "SharePoint Migration Throttling with 503".
-7. Fill out the remaining information and click **Contact me**.
+7. Fill out the remaining info, and select **Contact me**.
-8. Once the ticket has been created please ensure you provide the support agent with the following information:
+8. After the ticket has been created, ensure you provide the support agent with the following information:
-    - How much is left of your migration (x TB?)
+    - How much is left of your migration (x TB?).
-    - Migration start and end date
+    - Migration start and end date.
-    - Describe where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, etc.
+    - Describe where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, and so on.
-    - Estimate the number of throttles (e.g. x throttle per hour?) and when (specific time and date) did the throttling happened
+    - Estimate the number of throttles (for example, x throttle per hour?) and when (specific time and date) did the throttling happened.
-    - Which migration tool you are using (e.g. SPMT, Sharegate, Mover, etc.)
+    - Which migration tool you are using (for example, SPMT, Sharegate, Mover, and so on).
 </br></br>